open-learning-exchange/BeLL-Apps/README.md

 - Define the location of your CouchDB server in install.js.
 Default is http://127.0.0.1:5984.
 - On the command line from the repository's root, run `npm install; node install.js;`
+- There's a race condition with the creating fo a database and the creating of a document, run `node install.js` twice just to be certain.

 # Installing on clients